mikegehard/journeyFromMonolithToMicroservicesSlides/slides/path/circuitBreaker1.md

 * Increased complexity of additional applications to run and monitor.<!-- .element: class="fragment highlight-current-red"  data-fragment-index="1" -->

 * Increased resiliency of system when the network or a service fails...because they will.<!-- .element: class="fragment highlight-current-red"  data-fragment-index="2" -->

+* Increased visibility of health of system as a whole.<!-- .element: class="fragment highlight-current-red"  data-fragment-index="3" -->